 Table Window

-The Table window is a table representation of the relational data accessed in the creation of a Dimension; it shows the structure of the table, its columns and data.
-In the image below, the top half of the screen displays the columns and data; the bottom half of the window shows the multidimensional Dimensions built from the relational table.
+The Table window provides a tabular view of the relational data used to create a Dimension, displaying the table's structure, columns, and data.
+In the image below, the upper portion of the screen shows the columns and data, while the lower half displays the multidimensional Dimensions derived from the relational table.

 Three main parts of the Table window: